cdl-mint/mde4dts/README.md

 In the following, we describe the individual steps of the procedure performed to obtain the results for this study, and provide links to the relevant files for each step.

 # 1. Keyword-based search
+First, we performed a keyword-based search in different literature databases using the conceptual search string "Digital Twin*" AND (Model-Driven) OR "MODEL DRIVEN Details on the specifics of executing this search query in the different search engines of the selected literature databases are given in the file [00 Documentation of Search.md](./00%20Search%20Results.csv)

-First, we performed a keyword-based search in different literature databases.
-The results of this keyword-based search (paper titles and metadata) are available in the file [00 Search Results.csv](./00%20Search%20Results.csv).
+The results of this keyword-based search (paper titles and metadata) are available in the file [00 Search Results.csv](./00%20Search%20Results.csv)
 This file contains xx duplicates, as well as yy papers which were not written in English or not peer-reviewed.
 We already excluded these papers in this initial step.
 The papers that remained after exclusion were forwarded to Step 2.

 # 2. Screening of papers